bhatiaabhinav/AI-683/readme.txt

 ## HW1

 To setup python virtual environment:
-From inside the AI-683 directory (i.e. the one in which this file is):
+From inside the AI-683 directory:

 ```
 python3 -m venv env